hackcheckio/Hackcheck-Private-API/README.md

 ### /api/v2/lookup/
 This endpoint is used to perform various queries against our database to get the information you're looking for.

+We currently limit responses to a maximum of 10,000 results, this is to ensure request time is reasonable and to prevent abuse.

 #### Queires
 Hackcheck currently offers six  queires.
 - Email Address `email`